ncatlab/nlab-content/pages/0/8/4/8/8480/content.md

 +-- {: .num_theorem}
 ###### Theorem (Par&#233;, Rosebrugh, Wood)
 Let $E$ be a topos, and let $F \colon E \to E$ be a left-exact idempotent _functor_.
 Then the category of $F$-coalgebras $X$ whose structure maps $\theta \colon X \to F(X)$ are isomorphisms is a topos.
 =--

+Here "idempotent" involves a coassociativity condition.

+This theorem is a special case of a general theorem about categories of dialgebras for a [[diad]].

 +-- {: .query}
-Todd: Here "idempotent" involves a coassociativity condition.
-To be related to structures over a modal operator, as at my web, or to diads a la Toby Kenney.
+Todd: To be related to structures over a modal operator, as at my web, or to diads a la Toby Kenney.
 =--